Axinom/drm-sample-player-android/README.md

 To preserve an offline license, `"allow_persistence": true` flag needs to be present inside the DRM token.

 To download licenses, **OfflineLicenseManager** class is used.
-This class contains functionality that is responsible for obtaining licenses and saving licenses' access keys to device internal storage.
+This class contains functionality that is responsible for obtaining licenses and saving licenses' access keys to device internal storage (path returned by the ).

 In general, the responsibilities of the OfflineLicenseManager class are:
 * Downloading a license